coredao-org/CoreDAO-Docs/docs/Dev-Guide/smart-contract-guidelines.md

 ## Recommended Configurations for Deploying Smart Contracts on Core

 Currently, Core's EVM matches version **Shanghai** and does not support the deployment and verification of smart contracts of version **0.8.24^** with default EVM settings.
-To make sure that the lag in support for deployment and verification of smart contracts of version 0.8.24^ does not stagger the development of dapps on the Core, the following are the guidelines to ensure that developers can successfully deploy and verify smart contracts of version 0.8.24^ on Core.
+To make sure that the lag in support for deployment and verification of smart contracts of version 0.8.24^ does not stagger the development of dapps on the Core, following are the guidelines to ensure that developers can successfully deploy and verify smart contracts of version `0.8.24^` on Core.

 ### EVM Settings

-To support running smart contracts with Solidity version **0.8.24^**, developers **_should_** choose the **Shanghai** EVM version and **not** the default EVM versions to compile and deploy the smart contracts.
+To support running smart contracts with Solidity version **0.8.24^** on Core Mainnet (1116), Testnet2 (1114) and Testnet (1115), developers **_should_** choose the **Shanghai** EVM version and **not** the default EVM versions to compile and deploy the smart contracts.

-#### Hardhat
+#### Deployment Using Hardhat

-* Please add `evmVersion: "shanghai"` in solidity comppiler configurations.
+* Please add `evmVersion: "shanghai"` in solidity compiler configurations.

 ![hardhat-solidity-setting](../../static/img/solidity-support/hardhat-evm-setting.png)

-#### Remix
+#### Deployment Using Remix IDE

-* Please choose `shanghai` in Compiler configuration.
+* Please choose `shanghai` in compiler configurations.

 ![remix-solidity-setting](../../static/img/solidity-support/remix-setting.png)